Maha polls: BJP releases 1st list, CM Devendra Fadnavis to contest from Nagpur South West

 Maharashtra elections: 'Big moment for me', says Aaditya Thackeray on contesting from Worli seat

 BJP and Shiv Sena have finalized the seat-sharing deal for the Maharashtra assembly elections 2019 on Monday.
+The BJP had emerged as the single-largest party in the 2014 polls with 122 seats, followed by the Sena with 63 in the 288-member House.

+Maharashtra will go to polls on October 21 and the results will be declared on October 24.

 Here is the list of BJP